-The PSM-4900 modem software is held in flash memory and can be field upgraded by several methods.
-The most common is to download newer software revisions via the Internet and install using the modem's serial control port.
+The PSM-500 modem software and firmware are held in flash memory and can be field upgraded by several methods.
+The most common is to download newer software revisions via the Internet and install from a Window's type USB capable PC using the modem's USB control port.
+If a USB capable computer is not available software and firmware can be updated via the serial control port, but this method is not recommended because of the large amount of firmware and the slow serial connection.

 We do occasionally add new features or correct operating procedures within the modem software that might lead to problems.
 When the operating software changes the Revision number is updated.
 Some changes involve changes to the information or structure in the non-volatile EEPROM storage.